wodby/php-docs/docs/deployment.md

 ## Deployment with git

-We recommend using [Composer](https://getcomposer.org) to manage dependencies in your repository:
+We recommend using [Composer](https://getcomposer.org) to manage dependencies in your repository.

 ## Deployment from CI tool